Jordan-del-creator/mark-1/README.md

 if input_1 == 'graph2':
 # The programm below will plote the graph of the next function y = x^2/3
     import turtle
-# Like the anove the for loop will gonna draw a seriese of coordinates for the the y = x^2/3
+# Like the above the for loop will gonna draw a seriese of coordinates for the the y = x^2/3
     from turtle import *
     speed(500)
     hideturtle()